Christine Sanni

 Read Full ProfilePamela Safford '81

-Assistant Head for Admission and Enrollment
+Assistant Head of School for Admission and Enrollment

 Pamela holds a B.A. in Sociology and Anthropology from Carleton College and an M.S. from the University of Pennsylvania.
 Previously, she was the Director of Enrollment Management and Financial Aid at The Country School in New Canaan.
 Pamela has also been employed as Dean of Admission and Financial Aid at Deerfield Academy; Associate Head for Communications, Enrollment and Planning at Concord Academy; and Director of Admission at Northfield Mount Hermon School.
 Pamela is a founding trustee and former chair of the board for the Association of Independent School Admission Professionals (AISAP) and she currently serves on the board of the Enrollment Management Association (EMA).
 Committed to supporting professional development among her peers, Pamela regularly presents at various national conferences including IECA, NAIS, SSATB, and TABS.